 Canadian Medical Centre – Veleslavínská 30, Praha 6

 This is one of the longest-operating international clinics in Prague.
-Many types of membership are available, and will get you expert treatment by Canadian and Czech doctors and a 24-hour on-call service.
+Many membership types are available and will get you expert treatment by Canadian and Czech doctors and 24-hour on-call service.
 Non-members are treated as well, but they pay more.
-The clinic mostly offers primary care, but can also provide referrals in most specialities including dentistry.
+The clinic mostly offers primary care but can also provide referrals in most specialities, including dentistry.
 Like the American clinic, they will do hospitalisation assistance and provide an on-site pharmacy.

 American Medical Centre – Janovského 48, Praha 7

-Western-style health care is readily available at this American-run clinic, which has offices in Moscow, Kiev, Warsaw, Budapest and St. Petersburg.
+Western-style health care is readily available at this American-run clinic, which has offices in Moscow, Kyiv, Warsaw, Budapest and St. Petersburg.
 Doctors are both Czech and American, and specialists or referrals are available in acupuncture, cosmetics and reconstructive surgery, dermatology, gynaecology, orthopaedics, paediatrics, radiography and rehabilitation.
-They also have a private ambulance service and a comprehensive pharmacy, and help with hospitalisation.
-Also, the American clinic offers health-insurance reimbursements from several international firms, and home visits.
+They also have a private ambulance service and a comprehensive pharmacy and help with hospitalisation.
+Also, the American clinic offers health insurance reimbursements from several international firms and home visits.

 Unicare – Na Dlouhém lánu 11, Praha 6

 This clinic has excellent Czech-trained doctors.
 Like most of the others, they offer a full range of primary care services as well as referrals in several specialities.
-UNICARE is known for its particularly good paediatric care centre.
+UNICARE is known for its perfect paediatric care centre.

 Health Care Unlimited – Revoluční 19, Prague 1

-As recently as 1995, this organisation was simply serving as an English-language referral service in Na Homolce hospital.
-Now, however, it has become a full-scale primary health centre with three doctors and nurse teams, all full-time and registered in the United States, EC and Czech Republic.
-In addition to a full range of general medicine, they offer specialist referral, physiotherapy, reflexology, massage and yoga.
-The clinic also has pre- and post-natal classes, a psychotherapist and a travel-immunisation service.
+As recently as 1995, this organisation was serving as an English-language referral service in Na Homolce hospital.
+Now, however, it has become a full-scale primary health centre with three doctors and nurse teams, all full-time and registered in the United States, EC and the Czech Republic.
+In addition to a full range of general medicine, they offer a specialist referral, physiotherapy, reflexology, massage and yoga.
+The clinic also has pre-and post-natal classes, a psychotherapist and a travel-immunisation service.